Source code for onnx_diagnostic.investigate.input_observer

 }

-# adds missing attributes
+# adds value_if_missing attributes

-for k, v in self.missing.items():
+for k, v in self.value_if_missing.items():

 if k not in kwargs: